Best for Dipoles and other balanced antennas with impedances close to 50 Ω.

 * suspended between the side eyebolts, or

-Ideal for Loops, Folded Dipoles, Off Center Fed Dipoles (OCFDs), or any other antenna with a feed point impedance around 200 ohms.
+This Balun is best for Loops, OCFD Off Center Fed Dipoles, Folded Dipoles and any other antenna that presents a feed point impedance of around 200 Ω.

 * It can be mounted to a solid surface with screws, or